 Building envelope testing is the process of testing the physical separator between the interior and exterior of a building to determine if there are any air, water, or thermal leaks within the structure.
 The building envelope consists of all parts of the outer exterior that keep the building environment dry, heated, or cooled for climate control.

 Many different intrusions can result from an improperly built or maintained building envelope, such as air intrusion, water intrusion, and thermal intrusion.
+Leaky roofs are a common source of water and water vapor leakage, which can damage walls.
+Water infiltration is particularly harmful to any building’s structural integrity because it can cause extraordinary damage and remain undetected for a while.
 Many of these building code problems can be addressed by adhering to the standards established by the NIBS, the ASTM and the AAMA.
-Building envelope testing must also comply with standards for the LEED Green Building Rating System, which is a globally recognized symbol of upholding green building efficiency standards.
-The following testing practices are paramount to the testing of a building envelope.

 - Moisture and Water Analysis

-- Moisture control is imperative to maintaining a building’s structural integrity, as well as quality health and safety standards; therefore, waterproofing is necessary to prevent water damage to a building’s foundation.
+- Moisture control is imperative to maintaining a building’s structural integrity, as well as quality health and safety standards.
+Therefore, waterproofing is necessary to prevent water damage to a building’s foundation.
+Air barriers must also be in place to prevent unnecessary ventilation and drafts in the building.
+Any HVAC system installed must be designed specifically for the purpose of air pressure testing.

 - Temperature Testing

-- Chemical, biological, and radiological safety (CBR) is essential for buildings because cracks and gaps in the building envelope can affect the overall health and safety of everyone inside the structure.
+- Chemical, biological, and radiological safety (CBR) is essential in any building because cracks and gaps in the building envelope can affect the overall health and safety of everyone inside the structure.
 Excessive temperatures, whether hot or cold, can result in problems such as excessive moisture, mold growth, excessive air infiltration, condensation, and water leakage.
 Inefficient heating and cooling can also result from faults within a building envelope.